OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

 1. Ensure that each relation source exists
 1. Ensure that each relation target exists
 1. Ensure that every node has at maximum one hosting relation
-1. Ensure that every node has a hosting relation if the node had at least one conditional relation in the _Variable Service Template_.
+1. Ensure that every node has a hosting relation if the node had at least one conditional relation in the Variable Service Template.

-Since the derived _Service Template_ might be further processed, e.g. by _[Topology Completion](https://cs.emis.de/LNI/Proceedings/Proceedings232/247.pdf){target=_blank}_[@hirmer2014automatic], some or all of these consistency steps might be omitted.
+Since the derived Service Template might be further processed, e.g. by _[Topology Completion](https://cs.emis.de/LNI/Proceedings/Proceedings232/247.pdf){target=_blank}_[@hirmer2014automatic], some or all of these consistency steps might be omitted.